Relay Broadcast Channel with Confidential Messages: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Professor Ning Cai for his valuable suggestions to improve this paper.
-This work was supported by a sub-project in National Basic Research Program of China under Grant 2012CB316100 on Broadband Mobile Communications at High Speeds, and the National Natural Science Foundation of China under Grant 61301121.
+The authors would like to thank Professor Ning Cai and the anonymous reviewers for their valuable suggestions on improving this paper.
+This work was supported by a sub-project in National Basic Research Program of China under Grant 2012CB316100 on Broadband Mobile Communications at High Speeds, the National Natural Science Foundation of China under Grants 61301121 and 61571373, the Fundamental Research Funds for the Central Universities under Grant 2682014CX099, the National High-tech R\&D Program of China (863 Program) under Grant 2014AA01A707, the Key Grant Project of Chinese Ministry of Education under Grant 311031100, the Young Innovative Research Team of Sichuan Province under Grant 2011JTD0007 and the Open Research Fund of National Mobile Communications Research Laboratory, Southeast University (No. 2014D01).

 {A\arabic{equation}} \appendices